 Place Management NSW rangers regularly monitor and manage the use of the public realm and the management of temporary events on public sites that have been approved by the landowner.

 6.2 Place Management NSW event service fees

 Certain events may require Place Management NSW services to assist in the development, management and maintenance of the event.
+These services will incur additional costs.

 6.2.1 Security